5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • Liver enzymes

-Get baseline labs before starting and recheck at 8-12 weeks.
-It’s a smart practice that helps you track what’s working.
+Get baseline labs before starting and recheck at 8 to 12 weeks.
+It’s a smart habit that helps you see what’s working.

-• Anyone with active cancer or history of cancer (GH peptides especially)
+• Anyone with active cancer or a history of cancer (GH peptides especially)

 • Pregnant or breastfeeding women